Affiliate links on Android Authority may earn us a commission. Learn more.

-Want to be an Android app creator but don’t know how to code?
+Want to be an Android app developer but don’t know how to code?
 Don’t have the inclination to learn?

 Of course you will lose something in translation.
 Android app creators do not provide the same level of control or functionality as building a native app from scratch.
 However, you might be surprised by just how flexible many of these tools are.
 Depending on the app you have in mind, there’s a surprisingly good chance that one of these Android app makers will supply you with all the tools and functionality you need.
 And in many cases, you can have something up and running in no time at all.

 Top code-free Android app makers and creators

-AppYourself is an app builder for HTML5-based apps on Android, iOS, or Windows Phone.
-You’ll see a lot of HTML5-based app creators on this list; these apps work more like webpages, which is what allows you to sidestep the need for programming and what makes them cross-platform.
+AppYourself is an app builder for HTML5-based apps on Android or iOS.
+You’ll see a lot of HTML5-based app creators on this list.
+These apps work more like web pages that are loaded into “web views” within the apps.
+This is what allows you to sidestep the need for programming and what makes them cross-platform.

 This tool is clearly aimed at businesses, but is a little more startup friendly and a little less corporate, compared to other options.
 The process of building apps is kept streamlined and fun as a result, but there are also a few neat features for potential monetization – including synchronization with Open Table and Resimo.
 Perhaps the most compelling feature though, is the option to create your website using the tool as well and then keep content synced with the app.

-Pricing is relatively good here, with the most basic membership for building apps setting you back just $15 a month.
-Full business membership is $50 with a $200 setup fee.
-But the good news is that you can try the tool for free for as long as you want.
-You only need to pay if you decide to go ahead and publish.
+Pricing is relatively sensible here, with the most basic membership for building apps setting you back just 24 euros a month.
+Full business membership is 49 euros (~$55) and enterprise membership goes up to 89 euros (~$100).
+The good news is that you can try the tool for free.
 So app yourself silly!